AdamGoldsmith/consul-vault/README.md

 Installs & confgures Hashicorp's consul & vault to run as an HA cluster

+Although the vault installation creates OpenSSL TLS private key, CSR & resultant certificate, the URI modules in these roles currently use "validate_certs: no".
+It is up to you to complete the TLS configuration.

 Heavily based on the documentation supplied by HashiCorp at <https://www.vaultproject.io/guides/operations/vault-ha-consul.html>

 Currently tested on these Operating Systems
+* Oracle Linux/RHEL/CentOS 7
 * Debian/Stretch64

 Requirements